PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 11:50:20
+Last updated: 2024-04-06 11:50:54
-Random Quote: I'm KFC baby - you don't mess with the Colonel's recipe! - Barney Stinson
+Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher